brianarciga1/Upward-Bound/README.md

 Main Theme: Super Mario Theme
 Based on the Super Mario Characters by Nintendo

+## What You Learned and are MOST Proud of!:
+Mr. Arciga: I learned how to code and create my own assets for a video game!

+Luis: I learned how to code video game physics.

 # Replit Link: Click to Play Here!
 https://replit.com/@barciga/Pygame-Platformer